iotexproject/dev-portal-content/academy/simple-smart-grid-quick-start.md

-import { Alert, AlertIcon } from '@chakra-ui/react'
+import { Alert, AlertTitle, AlertDescription } from '@chakra-ui/react'

 This is a quick start tutorial on deploying the [Simple Smart Grid](https://developers.iotex.io/posts/building-an-energy-efficient-smart-grid-that-rewards-responsible-users-with-w3bstream-and-the-iotex-blockchain) W3bstream example.